← Back

 Place your Stollen on a cooling rack.
 Once the Stollen has cooled (60 minutes later).
 Generously rub your Stollen again with butter.
 Then proceed and cover your Stollen in powdered sugar.
 Make sure to not miss any spots.
 This is very important!
 I like to use a large bowl where I toss the Stollen and the sugar inside.
 Makes things easier.

-The layer of sugar prevents pathogens from entering your Stollen, almost like a high sugar jam.
+The layer of sugar prevents pathogens from entering your Stollen.
 It’s better to use more than too little powdered sugar here.

 Wrap your Stollen in Aluminum foil and then store it in a Ziploc bag, ideally something that’s airtight.
 This way humidity builds up which makes the Stollen stay nice and wet.
 It won’t mold because of the powdered sugar and the slight acidity coming from the sourdough starter.
-The Alu-foil helps to deflect UV radiation.
-So in combination with the sugar you have the perfect storage engine.
+The Alu-foil helps to deflect light.
+So in combination with the sugar you have the perfect storage maturing chamber.

 The below picture shows the perfect consistency of the Stollen.
 Slightly fluffy, but not too much.